bernhardkern/recruiting-monorepo/frontend/angular/README.md

 ## Development server

-Run `ng run start` for a dev server.
+Run `yarn run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 You can proxy to every backend.
 Just use these commands for the different beackends
-- `ng run start:mock` -> Mock Server Backend
+- `yarn run start:mock` -> Mock Server Backend
-- `ng run start:spring:kotlin` -> Spring Boot Kotlin Backend
+- `yarn run start:spring:kotlin` -> Spring Boot Kotlin Backend
-- `ng run start:spring:java` -> Spring Boot Java Backend
+- `yarn run start:spring:java` -> Spring Boot Java Backend
-- `ng run start:csharp` -> C# Backend
+- `yarn run start:csharp` -> C# Backend

 ## Code scaffolding